 Ethos, Pathos, Logos, Definition

-And we still depend on it today.
+This is also known as the Rhetorical Triangle and we still depend on it today.

 How to Make a Commercial by Mastering Persuasive Ads - Logos Ethos Pathos Rhetorical Triangle.

-Ethos, pathos and logos are the three categories of persuasive advertising techniques.
+Ethos, pathos and logos are the three categories of persuasive advertising techniques

 Each category invokes a different appeal between speaker and audience.